ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 ## Adding more content

 Let's add some more content to our site.
-We already have a heading so let's add a `<main>` element to our web page:
+We already have a heading, so let's add a `<main>` element to our web page:

 ```html
 <body>